 - In the business of helping you navigate the complex world of cultural resource laws and regulations in the Pacific Northwest

-- More than 30 full-time archaeologists, architectural historians, technical and support staff
+- Archaeologists, architectural historians, historians, an ethnographer, and technical and support staff

-- Experienced in providing cultural resource services to many industries and sectors for more than two decades
+- Experienced in providing cultural resource services to many industries and sectors for more than three decades

 - Section 106 (NHPA)